cmrust/rando/README.md

 Leverage `make test` to run pytest.

 Code coverage is calculated with pytest using coverage.py and files can be excluded from coverage with [src/.coveragerc](src/.coveragerc).

+### Configuring flake8

+Leverage `make lint` to run flake8.

+Linting is run with flake8 and the configuration for it can be found in [tox.ini](tox.ini).